 In 1999, following 15 years of service as music minister, worship leader, and composer in residence to Shady Grove Church in Grand Prairie, Texas, composer/conductor David R. Holsinger joined the School of Music faculty at Lee University, Cleveland, Tennessee, as the inaugural Conductor of the Lee University Wind Ensemble.
-Holsinger’s duties over the past twenty years have included teaching advanced and graduate level instrumental conducting, orchestration, and composition.
-An overview of music at Lee University appears on the LINKS page of this site.
+Holsinger’s duties over the past twenty-four years have included teaching advanced and graduate level instrumental conducting, orchestration, and composition.

 David R. Holsinger (b.
 12/26/1945, Hardin, Missouri), twice the recipient of the prestigious Ostwald Composition Prize of the American Bandmasters Association, was educated at Central Methodist College [Now Central Methodist University], Fayette, Missouri; Central Missouri State University [Now University of Central Missouri], Warrensburg; and the University of Kansas, Lawrence.
 His primary composition study has been with Donald Bohlen at Central Missouri State and Charles Hoag at the University of Kansas.

 David R. Holsinger is an elected member of the American Bandmasters Association.

 In 2017, Lee University was designated as the archival depository of the composer’s awards, scores and manuscripts.
 That Library collection is available at https://leeuniversity.libguides.com/DavidHolsingerDigitizedCollection.